danielloosec/blog/_posts/2018-08-29-PublicWifiMyths_Part_2.markdown

 tshark_ftp
 {% endhighlight %}

 Log into an FTP server of choice.
 Unlike HTTPS, you will not have to worry about FTP being encrypted.
-Once you have authenticated, quit tshark with Ctrl+C. Now move the captured files again.
+Once you have authenticated, quit tshark with Ctrl+C. Open the files and use the filter

 {% highlight ruby %}
-mv_pcap
+ftp.request
 {% endhighlight %}

-Open the files and use the filter <i>ftp.request</i> FTP is very straightforward so the username and password should appear in the description of the packet header.
+FTP is very straightforward so the username and password should appear in the description of the packet header.

 <b>Conclusion</b>